DariuszDepta/personal-cosmwasm/README.md

-# Personalisation add-ons for CosmWasm projects
+# Personal customizations for CosmWasm projects